After months of review, I firmly believe that the Tempe Entertainment District is good for our City.

 During my research, I have heard from people for and against the project.
 Like many people, I was skeptical, to say the least.

-In looking at the overall terms of the deal, the impact on our community, the creation of jobs and many other factors, I can honestly say that I believe the City should move forward and allow this site to be developed.
-See this Tempe Entertainment District synopsis from the City of Tempe for a good overview of the proposed agreement.
+In looking at the overall terms of the deal, the impact on our community, the creation of jobs and many other factors, I can honestly say that I believe that our City should move forward and allow this site to be developed.

 This is another page that has more Tempe Entertainment District info in English and in Spanish.
 It’s a really good document, especially for people who have been sharing false information rather than looking at the facts of the deal.